Know your obligations

 Funeral Apprentice

-If you have completed less than 1,800 hours of practical training and less than 25 funeral contracts, a licensed funeral director must be physically present when you are:
+If you have completed less than 1,800 hours of practical training or less than 25 funeral contracts, a licensed funeral director must be physically present when you are:

 - involved in negotiating or signing an at-need funeral contract